sukhjinderM786/cfdev-task-clean/readme.md

 - After you're done with your changes, we should be able to run the application and it should not error.
 - Do not make any changes to the version of Lucee or any other dependencies .
-- Do not refactor or restructure any code that is not directly related to your assigned.
+- Do not refactor or restructure any code that is not directly related to your assignment.
-- It's up to you if you want to include additional 3rd-party libraries for certain parts of your refactorings.
+- It's fine if you want to include additional 3rd-party libraries for certain parts of your refactorings.
 However, if you do so, they need to become part of the regular CommandBox package management of the application.
 - It's up to you how you want to manage flows in commits and branches locally.
 But - the end result has to be a single Pull Request from your forked repository on Github against our repository on Github.

 ## Your assignment

 You've been given the task to refactor the Pokemon endpoint of the application into modern CFML.

 The general expectations are:

 - The code consists of script-based components.
 If you want to use Lucee `tag islands` for query-based code inside a script component, that's cool though.
 No one should ever be forced to write SQL in CFScript :-)
 - You follow good practices for a separation between the handler, service/business logic and Data Access Objects (DAO) in the model directory's `com.cupidmedia.pokemon` package.
-- Your endpoint code is ideally written in a flexible and testable way with unit and integration tests.
+- Your endpoint code is ideally written in a flexible and testable way with unit and integration tests provided in your Pull Request

 If you are having trouble starting, here are a few examples of what we will be looking for in the PR:

 - Solid abstraction of 3rd party APIs used
 - Good validation of input data
+- Good and consistent naming practices
 - Usage of object-oriented design and patterns
 - Test coverage of the new/refactored code you've written with unit and integration test
-- Following not only the happy path but also deal with validation and exceptions and handle them appropriately
+- Following not only the happy path but also deal with validation and exceptions and handle them appropriately.
+- Making good choices in using 3rd-party libraries (if and where appropriate).
-- Already known issues (remember the comment about the repeated calls?
+- Already known issues (remember the comment about the repeated calls and updating DB data?
 And the validation issues?
 Yup, all that...) should be addressed appropriately somehow.
-- Display of good GitHub hygeniene - please avoid thing like "temp commit 1" etc - each changeset should have a clear purpose and boundary
+- Display of good GitHub hygeniene - avoid things like "temp commit 1" etc - each changeset in your Pull Request should have a clear purpose and boundary

+Bonus points for doing things like:

+- Using a linter and code formatter before you Pull Request
+- Using a security checking tool before you Pull Request

 ### Submitting your assignment